EarthAsylum/myAwesomePlugin/myAwesomeNamespace/Extensions/myAwesomePlugin_registration/myAwesomePlugin_registration.readme.md

 ![Software Registration](https://ps.w.org/eacsoftwareregistry-distribution-sdk/assets/screenshot-3.png)

-== Other Notes ==
+### Other Notes

-= See Also =
+#### See Also

 +   [{eac}SoftwareRegistry – Software Registration Server](https://swregistry.earthasylum.com/software-registration-server/)

 +   [{eac}SoftwareRegistry Custom Hooks](https://swregistry.earthasylum.com/software-registry-hooks/)

-== Copyright ==
+### Copyright

-= Copyright © 2019-2022, EarthAsylum Consulting, distributed under the terms of the GNU GPL. =
+#### Copyright © 2019-2025, EarthAsylum Consulting, distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should receive a copy of the GNU General Public License along with this program.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).

-== Changelog ==

-= Version 1.0.6 – November 15, 2022 =

-+	Updated for {eac}SoftwareRegistry v1.2 and {eac}Doojigger v2.0.
-+	Uses 'options_settings_page' action to register options.
-+	Moved plugin_action_links_ hook to eacSoftwareRegistry_load_extensions filter.
-+	Improved plugin loader and updater.

-= Version 1.0.5 – October 23, 2022 =

-+	Fixed slug name in WordPress trait.
-+	Fix potential PHP notice in interface.trait on registry api error.
-+	Lowered API timeout to 6 seconds.
-+	Added API retry on http status 408.

-= Version 1.0.4 – September 24, 2022 =

-+	Fixed potential PHP notice on load (plugin_action_links_).
-+   Added upgrade notice trait for plugins page.
-+	Fixed pattern attribute.

-= Version 1.0.3 – September 10, 2022 =

-+	Fix validation attributes on input fields.

-= Version 1.0.2 – August 28, 2022 =

-+	Updated to / Requires {eac}Doojigger 1.2.0
-+	Added 'Settings', 'Docs' and 'Support' links on plugins page.

-= Version 1.0.1 – July 14, 2022 =

-+   Cosmetic changes for WordPress submission.
-+	Renamed SDK .php files to .tpl to prevent SVN pre-compile errors.

-= Version 1.0.0 – May 4, 2022 =

-+   Initial public release.

-== Upgrade Notice ==

-= 1.0.6 =

-This version requires {eac}SoftwareRegistry v1.2+